masagrator/ReverseNX/README.md

 Known issues:

-- Instability with some homebrew
+- Instability with some homebrews

 - SaltyNX is still under development, so it may cause issues on it's own.
 Different versions of game can behave diversely (f.e.
 Octopath Traveler)